Key takeaways

 Perimenopause specifically: what to expect

-Perimenopause is the years before menopause when hormones are fluctuating instead of steadily declining.
-It can run anywhere from a couple of years to a decade.
-Skin changes are one of the things that happen during this window, and noticing new cherry angiomas is one of them.
+Expect a small, quiet wave, not a takeover.
+Perimenopause is the years before menopause when hormones fluctuate instead of steadily declining, and it can run from a couple of years to a decade.
+Noticing new cherry angiomas is one of the skin changes that fits inside that window.

-What is normal during perimenopause: a handful of new red dots appearing across a few months, mostly on the chest, upper arms, and torso.
+What is normal here: a handful of new red dots appearing across a few months, mostly on the chest, upper arms, and torso.
 Some women also notice them on the face for the first time.
-Stable size and color once they appear.
-Not painful.
-Not itchy.
-Not bleeding on their own.
+They stay stable in size and color once they appear, and they are not painful, itchy, or bleeding on their own.

-What is worth a doctor's call regardless of life stage: any spot that bleeds spontaneously, grows or changes, changes color, has an uneven border, or simply does not look like your other red dots.
-The perimenopause framing does not change the safety line.
+The safety line does not move with your life stage.
+Call a doctor for any spot that bleeds spontaneously, grows or changes, changes color, has an uneven border, or simply does not look like your other red dots.

 Hormones produce a pattern, not a problem.